Getting to buy some real sea moss can be a headache.

 While you can get a pound of pool-grown sea moss for between $12 and $15, Real sea moss costs twice or three times as much.

 - Area Harvested

-Although there are different species of sea moss, which influences the location it is harvested, real sea moss are generally found in areas near the coastal islands.
+Although there are different species of sea moss, which influence the location it is harvested, real sea moss is generally found in areas near the coastal islands.

-On the other hand, Fake sea moss is harvested mainly in the East, notably China, India and Vietnam.
+On the other hand, Fake sea moss is harvested mainly in the East, notably in China, India, and Vietnam.

 - Wildcrafted vs Pool Grown